davidajuan/david-juan-blog/about.markdown

 > **Chris Raheb**
 > Senior Software Engineer II - Rocket Mortgage
 >
 > "David is a strong leader.
 As an engineer working with him, I found that he always had a strong understanding of how things worked on both the product and engineering sides.
-He
+He was **excellent at resolving any engineering blocks** we encountered."

 ---